brown-band/website/pages/scripts/1958-1959/fall/uri.md

 [_Band plays the new "Ever True To Brown" and then_

-:script-note[Unfortunately, the scan I had of this script did not include its second page — JF]
+::script-note[Unfortunately, the scan I had of this script did not include its second page — JF]